 "Treat yourself", a phrase that many of us have heard or perhaps even said.
 The notion of having whatever you please because you simply want it and believe that because you work hard, you deserve it.
-It's an opinion most common to developed countries but when you break it down, it's actually part of our consumer conditioning.
+It's an idea most common to developed countries but when you break it down, it's actually part of our consumer conditioning.
 As an elder millennial - I have been marketed to since birth - I still remember Nescafe and Bisto adverts from when I was 4 years old - this consumer conditioning is hard to shake off, even for the woke!

 The need for stuff because it's trendy, new or better is something that any zero waster has to come up against and for some it can be hard to shake off - simply replacing products for compostable alternatives isn't always the answer.
 So much of what we believe we need, own or consume is unnecessary in the first place; tackling our own personal feelings of why we feel we need or want these items is imperative; we must ask ourselves; what do they mean to us and how would they make our lives richer?